 - Fo-Ti (Polygonum multiflorum)

 The adaptogen Maca (Lepidium meyenii) is known to not only nourish the endocrine system, but also to boost the function of an underactive thyroid and to support a healthy stress response within the body, as well as support hormone balance for men and women, energy levels and libido.

 2. Vitex – Chaste Tree Berry

 Vitex also known as Chaste Berry (Vitex agnus-castus), the #1 female fertility herb, has been clinically studied to determine its ability to influence prolactin levels and results show it has the ability to reduce elevated prolactin levels.

-One study of 34 females with hyperprolactinemia showed a marked decrease in elevated prolactin levels in 80% of the participants.
-These women took 30 to 40mg of Chaste Tree berry per day for one month which resulted in decreased prolactin levels, as well as a reduction in symptoms of various menstrual disorders.
+A German study in the journal Phytomedicine of 34 females with hyperprolactinemia showed a marked decrease in elevated prolactin levels in 80% of the participants.
+These women took 30 to 40mg of Chaste Tree berry per day for one month, which resulted in decreased prolactin levels, as well as a reduction in symptoms of various menstrual disorders.

 Vitex is also known to encourage hormone balance and menstrual cycle regulation.
 Vitex encourages a normal luteal phase by supporting the body’s natural progesterone levels, and promotes regular ovulation.

 Hypothyroidism results in increased levels of thyroid-releasing hormone in the body, which may in turn increase secretion of prolactin and thyroid-stimulating hormone (TSH).
 This increase in secretion of prolactin may cause hyperprolactinemia and galactorrhea.

 What to do to support healthy thyroid function…